akeneo/pim-helpcenter/content/updates/connectivity/5-Manage-your-measurement-families-with-new-endpoints.md

 ![Measurement endpoints](../img/measurements-api.png)

-Our previous endpoints about [metric families](https://api.akeneo.com/api-reference.html#Measurefamily) still work but we strongly recommand using the new ones as they are way more powerful.
-Indeed, they allow creating/updating measurement families and they guarantee the order of the conversion calculations.
+Our previous endpoints about [metric families](https://api.akeneo.com/api-reference.html#Measurefamily) still work but we strongly recommend using the new ones as they are way more powerful.
+Indeed, they allow to create and update measurement families and they guarantee the order of the conversion calculations.